LingwenXU233/group-buy-market/README.md

 ### 📝 What I Learned
 Through this project, I gained experience in:

-* Translating business requirements into scalable technical solutions
+* Translating business requirements into scalable technical solutions.

-* Ensuring consistency and idempotency in distributed systems

 * Designing modular, extensible backend systems DDD architecture to reduce coupling within layer.

+* Implementing microservices communication with rabbitMq.

-* Applied design pattern framework(such as Responsibility Chain) to improve code flexibility and scalability.
+* Applied design pattern framework(such as Chain of Responsibility) to improve code flexibility and scalability.

-* Implemented communication between microservices.